smjim/Mandelbrot_visualizer/zoom_gpu/notes.md

 - [COMPLETE] implement julia set explorer
 - include configuration file to store data about zoom center, zoom depth, and julia set parametric equation *based off of make flags*
+- progress bar to show when rendering complete

 ## Errors:

 - iterative process zooms in on the first iteration of the point instead of the point
+	- (temporary fix) divide initial point by 2 in initialization